 5. Mizuno Wave Rider 21 - The Best Running Shoes for Daily Running

 If you are a serious runner who does a couple of miles a day, you ought to consider getting the Mizuno Wave Rider 21.
 The reason why it is a great shoe for daily use has to do with its durability.

 The outsole is made of rubber and the upper is multi-layered.
 In addition, the Wave plate is resistant to deformation.

 The foam insole and blown rubber outsole also provide ample padding for your forefoot.
 The shoe is also flexible which allows for good turnover and has a breathable upper for hot runs.

 If you run a marathon, you may find that the shoe is too firm.
 Considering the amount of rubber used in the shoe, it may be too noisy for some runners.

-All the aforementioned shoes are some of the options you have when choosing running shoes for Achilles Tendonitis.
+All the shoes above are some of the options you have when choosing the best shoes for Achilles tendonitis.
 One of the first things you should consider is the support.